Travis

 If you define a variable with the same name in .travis.yml and in the Repository Settings, the one in .travis.yml takes precedence.
 If you define a variable in .travis.yml as both encrypted and unencrypted, the one defined later in the file takes precedence.

 Variables’ values are passed to the generated build script verbatim.
 So make sure to escape any Bash special characters accordingly.
 In particular, if a value contains spaces, you need to put quotes around that value.
-E.g. a long phrase should be written as "a long phrase".
+E.g., a long phrase should be written as "a long phrase".

-Defining Multiple Variables per Item #
+Define Multiple Variables per Item #

 If you need to specify several environment variables for each build, put them all on the same line in the env array: